- Dr. Colt, why did you create Bronchoscopy International?

 - Is it free to use the Essential Bronchoscopist Series of Books and learning materials?

 Yes.
-All reading materials, training modules, slide presentations, instructional videos, validated assessment tools, checklists and case-based exercises (practical approach) are absolutely free.
+All reading materials, training modules, slide presentations, instructional videos, validated assessment tools, checklists and case-based exercises (4-Box practical approach) are absolutely free.
 Health care providers can use these tools to improve their procedural skills and thus relieve patients of the burdens of procedure-related training.
-Many companies and university educators use our vocabulary, phrasing, and vision to advance their own educational or commercial products.
-We are proud to see our ideas and materials emulated (and modified) by industry.
-We hope they, in turn, will provide the funds necessary to support more of our educational programs in partnership with national associations and The World Association for Bronchology and Interventional Pulmonology.
+The Essential Bronchoscopist series of books is also available from Amazon.com.
+We are honored that companies, medical societies, and universities from around the world have embraced our philosophy, adopted many of our educational products and services, and used our vocabulary to promote their own educational or commercial products.
+We urge companies to give back to society by supporting educational programs that enhance bronchoscopy services in order to benefit patients with lung, pleural, and airway disorders.